althafdaa/crud-review-app-react/README.md

 CRUD Appp that can be used for products review or comment section on your page.

+### How to test

+Install the node_modules first

+`npm install`

+Start the react on localhost:3000 and mock backend with JSON Server on localhost:5000

+`npm run dev`

 ### Features

-- CRUD (Create, Read, Update Delete) with State Management on ReactJs
+- CRUD (Create, Read, Update Delete) to Mock JSON Server
+- Score Review from 1-10 Scale
 - Total Review
 - Average Review Score
 - About Page with React Router